 Window treatments are like the jackets of interior design — they tend to be the last thing you add, but can dress a room up or down depending on the style.
 Similar to how a tailored blazer can add an element of sophistication, or how a jean jacket might add a casual or edgy look to an outfit, a full drake can add elegance to a room while a simple Roman shade keeps things simple and streamlined.
-Call Interior Motif and speak with our window treatment experts for some guidance on how you can elevate your home.
+Call The Shade Place and speak with our window treatment experts for some guidance on how you can elevate your home.

 Consider the Window Treatment’s Purpose